 In essence, the Administration is legally prevented from pressuring parents into waiving their child’s right to apply for asylum by holding the immediate possibility of re-separation over their heads.
 The ruling covers some children whose parents had already waived their rights.
 Hundreds of parents already signed asylum waivers on behalf of their children.
 As Judge Sabraw stated, those parents were not adequately informed of their rights by government officials, therefore the waivers that were signed are legally invalid.
 These children still have a right to seek asylum.

 We Support Immigrant Rights

 At the Goldstein Immigration Lawyers, we are committed to fighting for immigrant rights.
-To get immediate assistance with your case, please call us today at (213) 262-2000.
+To get immediate assistance with your case, please call us today.
 From our office in Los Angeles, we serve communities throughout Southern California, including Anaheim, Long Beach, Torrance, Huntington Beach, Irvine, and Santa Ana.